 - Certificate of completion and references (on request)

 As a charity we always recommend our volunteers fundraise to help meet the costs involved in volunteering overseas.
 In many ways it is part of the whole experience.
 For more information and fundraising ideas please click here

 Planning your trip

-Please note that the deadline is the last possible time allowed to get an application form in that allows us enough time to match volunteers and begin sorting out visas.We always recommend applying as early as possible in order to secure your place.
+Please note that the application deadline is the last possible time allowed to get an application form in that allows us enough time to match volunteers and begin sorting out visas.

 |Community Activity Assistant||6 Months||September 2018||1st March 2018||2 Spaces Left|

 |Medical||6 Months||March 2019||1st June 2018||3 Spaces Left|